Psychotherapist, Assistant Professor of Mental Health, Best-selling Author, Columnist and Broadcaster

 Being very much an ‘early adopter’ himself, Dr. Noctor is particularly interested in the impact of technology on our mental health – on things such as childhood development, wellbeing and relationships, but also on our work lives.
 Today his reputation as an engaging speaker on these and other topics is growing fast and he has facilitated seminars for many of the top corporate organisations in Ireland, with unanimously positive feedback from clients including IBEC, Laya Life, Smurfitt Kappa, Davy Stockbrokers, VHI and Hewlett Packard.

 He also has a hugely popular parenting column in The Examiner, has written a best-selling book (Cop On, Gill Books 2015) and is the resident parenting expert on Ray Darcy’s popular Radio One afternoon show.
-In the last year, he took a leap into podcasting in lockdown, and his podcast Asking for a Parent has over 60k downloads to date.
+During the pandemic, he took a leap into podcasting; his podcast Asking for a Parent has had tens of thousands of downloads to date and is rated 4.9 out of 5 on Apples.
+Most recently, in April 2023, he published a new book called The 4-7 Zone, all about how to find balance in a world of extremes.

 The impact of technology on family life

 This talk explores the way technology has changed the landscape of family life.
-With the evolution of technological communication, tech has changed the ways we work, communicate and relate.
+With the evolution of technological communication it has changed the ways we work, communicate and relate.
 This workshop will explore ways in which we can create better relationships with technology to benefit our children, our families and ourselves.

-As we emerge from working from home to returning in some hybrid capacity to the workplace, how do we navigate the competing expectations, desires and anxieties we can feel as we adjust to the situation?
+As we emerge from working from home to returning in some hybrid capacity to the workplace, how do we navigate the competing expectations, desires and anxieties as we return to the new way of working.

 Understanding Child Behaviour

-In order to best manage any situation it is important to understand the origin, purpose and function of the behaviour.
-This seminar explains how children and teenagers lack the language skills to communicate how they feel which results in a series of difficult behaviours.
-This seminar will aim to decipher the meaning behind childhood behaviors and how best to respond to them.
+In order to best manage any situation it is important to understand the origin, purpose and function of the behaviour, This seminar explains how children and teenagers lack the language skills to communicate how they feel which results in a series of difficult behaviours.
+This seminar will aim to decipher the meaning behind childhood behaviours and how best to respond to them.

-In an era where we wear busyness as a badge of honour and boundaries around work/ life balance are blurred, this seminar explores the origins of anxiety and the symptoms of burnout and looks at ways we can protect each other’s wellbeing by addressing the culture of organisations.
+In an era where we wear busyness as a badge of honour and boundaries around work/ life balance are blurred.
+This seminar explores the origins of anxiety and the symptoms of burnout and how we can protect each other’s wellbeing by addressing the culture of organisations

 “Just a note to say thank you for the session yesterday.
 The feedback we have received before we run our satisfaction survey has been exceptionally positive.
 Despite feeling the third lockdown yourself, you have relieved the stress and anxiety of a lot of staff which is a marvellous gift to give.”
 Department of Social Protection